-Through extensive drills on unfamiliar material which includes current events and timed writings, the student will be able to pass three 5-minute tests at 180 wpm on literary material, 200 wpm on jury charge material, and 225 wpm on two-voice testimony material.
+Through extensive drills on unfamiliar material which includes current events and timed writings, the student will be able to pass three five-minute tests on two-voice testimony material at 225 wpm.
 Each test must be transcribed with 95 percent accuracy, all within 75 minutes.
+The student will be able to write conflict-free outlines with accuracy and to read notes fluently.
+Access to third-party application provided for required weekly practice.